christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

-bar Menneus aka Ptolemy of Mauretania aka Phraates V aka Monobazus I King of Adiabene, as well as his sister wife Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX aka Pythodorida Philometor aka Helene aka Drusilla of Mauretania aka Julia Ourania of Parthia aka 'Philo of Alexandria', and their two sons Tiberius Julius Alexander and Marcus Julius Alexander.
+bar Menneus aka Ptolemy of Mauretania aka Phraates V aka Monobazus I King of Adiabene, as well as his sister wife Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX aka Pythodorida Philometor aka Helene aka Drusilla of Mauretania aka Julia Ourania of Parthia aka "Philo of Alexandria", and their two sons Tiberius Julius Alexander and Marcus Julius Alexander.
 Note: Asander of Bosphorus = Julius Caesar, Dynamis = Cleopatra, Mark Antony = King Herod, so that chart confuses some of their aliases with those of Cleopatra and Mark Antony's grandchildren,